 Cross-sectional studies have suggested that doxycycline has beneficial effects among people with LF 51,52.
 A small prospective study in Ghana compared patients with LF treated with either doxycycline, amoxicillin or placebo and followed the progress of their lymphoedema over a 24-month period after treatment 53.
 The study demonstrated that doxycycline arrested progression of the disease and reduced acute episodes.
 Currently, a large scale study is underway in six countries to investigate the impact of six weeks of treatment with doxycycline added to standard limb hygiene on early stage filarial lymphoedema and podoconiosis 54.
 Results will be available in 2021.
 The rich parallels between skin changes in podoconiosis and LF suggest future opportunities for research into therapeutics that span the interface between these conditions.

 Linking podoconiosis research to mainstream clinical dermatology research will be of significant benefit.
 Innovations being developed for skin conditions with similar dermal–epidermal disruption and fibrotic manifestations may have important impacts on restoring the cutaneous barrier in patients with podoconiosis.
 This goal has been greatly enhanced by two major issues: firstly the considerable amount of field work carried out in the past few years, and secondly the new dermatology-focused initiatives of the WHO related to NTDs 55.
 The increased awareness of podoconiosis and the move to integrate issues such as diagnosis and implementation of care for dermatosis seen in the tropical regions of the world describe a situation that is favourable to increased research efforts in all areas of this condition.
 It is important that dermatologists and researchers seize this opportunity to discover more about podoconiosis and its treatment.
-One current example of integrating podoconiosis with research into other dermatological NTDs is the ongoing clinical trial 54.
+One current example of integrating podoconiosis with research into other dermatological NTDs is the ongoing clinical trial to investigate the impact of six weeks treatment with doxycycline added to standard limb hygiene on early stage lymphoedema in six sites in Africa and the Indian subcontinent54.

 Programme implementation